sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/generate-certificates.md

 ### Find certificate expiration dates

-Use this check to find certificate expiration dates so you can renew certificates before they expire and avoid observability interruptions:
+Use this check to find certificate expiration dates so you can renew certificates before they expire and avoid observability interruptions.

+Before you run the check, replace `<cert-name>.pem` in the command with the name of the certificate you want to check (for example, `backend-1.pem`).

 {{< language-toggle >}}